taylorjbritt/capstone2/README.md

 ![coups by year](images/coupsyearly.png)

 # Feature Engineering

 I decided to create some new features out of combinations of others – the trade balance for the country, the percentage of the population that was in the military, and the percentage of the population in urban areas.
 I also one hot encoded the different government types that were in the 'government' column.

 # Modeling:

 A major challenge in modeling was the extreme imbalance of the classes: out of 106008 thousands rows (representing months between January 1950 and December 2006), only 443 had an attempted coup.
 A model that always predicted a coup wouldn't happen would automatically feature an accuracy upwards of 99.5%, but would completely miss the point of the investigation.
 Instead of focusing on accuracy, I was really curious about training a model with strong precision and recall.
 However, the thing I really cared about was interpretability of the model, so I decided to first focus on a creating an inferential model using a logistic regression.

-In order to avoid collinear features messing up the interpretation, I calculated the Variance Inflation Factors for the non-target features in my dataset and dropped features until everything had a score of below 10, which is the standard rule of thumb.
+In order to avoid collinear features messing up the interpretation, I calculated the Variance Inflation Factors for the non-target features in my dataset and dropped features until everything had a score of below 10, which is the standard rule of thumb, but in retrospect may have been a bit too lenient.

-In order to deal with the problem of imbalanced classes, I experimented with several tecniques while evaluating the performance of a simple logistic regression.
-I found that oversampling and SMOTE tended to perform fairly well, but SMOTE offered slightly better recall, so I primarily used SMOTE as my sampling technique (however, in my pipeline I did build in the option to try downsampling and upsampling instead.)
+In order to deal with the problem of imbalanced classes, I experimented with several techniques while evaluating the performance of a simple logistic regression.
+I found that oversampling and SMOTE tended to perform fairly well, but SMOTE offered slightly better recall, so I primarily used SMOTE as my resampling method (however, in my pipeline I did build in the option to try downsampling and upsampling instead.)
 I also made sure to stratify my target column when using a test train split to ensure that the model would have a reasonable number of targets to predict on when I tested it.

 Using a scaled version of my dataset, I used a logistic regression with 5-fold cross validation and an elastic net regularizar to derive a list of relative feature importances and their direction: